Routing Quick Reference

 • The port number

 It’s natural to understand why path and method are involved in routing; less obvious for the other factors.
-Essentially, a single Pedestal application may host two or more concurrent applications inside the same server - incoming requests are differentiated most often by port, but can also be differentiated by the host.
-A somewhat common example is an outward-facing consumer application exposed outside a company’s firewall, and an inward-facing admin application that is only available inside the firewall.
+Essentially, a single Pedestal application may host two or more concurrent sets of endpoints inside the same server - incoming requests are differentiated most often by port, but can also be differentiated by the host.
+A somewhat common example is an outward-facing consumer application exposed outside a company’s firewall on one port, and an inward-facing set of endpoints for operations (status, metrics, management, and so forth) on a different port.

 Library